Excision-Mail/Excision-Mail/README.md

   RECOMMENDED: maildrop is highly configurable on a local user basis which allows for great flexibility.

 ## Requirements

-* Highly efficient
+OpenBSD 6.6 (may run on -current, but it will not be prioritized)
 Recommended requirements
   * 1 core
   * 1GB RAM
   * Swap enabled
 Minimal requirements
   * 1 core
   * 512MB RAM

 **Note**: Turn off some of the optional components, if you don't have enough computational power.

 ## Prerequisites

 ## Installation